-Winter semester, 1 semester, Master's program
+Winter semester, 1 semester, Master's program.
+This lecture is only offered in English.

 - Introduction

 - Mathematics foundations

 - RLC-Two-Poles

 - Realization of filters

 - Transformation of RLC-circuits into active RC-circuits

 - Synthesis of reactance four-poles

 - RC-active circuits

 - Synthesis of distributed circuits of grade two

 - Empfindlichkeitstheorie

 - Optimization of distributed circuits

 - Switched Capacitor Filter